raufs/bofasa/ALGORITHM.md

 ### Premise:

 Construct a concatenated multi-FASTA alignment of the strict or loose single-copy-core genome for downstream phylogenomics.
+It uses domain-resolution ortholog groups.

 ### Key Parameter:
 - `-cg, --core-genome`: Construct concatenated core genome alignment
-- `-ns, --near-scc-prop` (default: 0.95): Minimum proportion of genomes for an ortholog group to be considered part of the single-copy-core.
+- `-ns, --near-scc-prop` (default: 0.95): Minimum proportion of genomes for a domain ortholog group to be considered part of the single-copy-core.
   - Lower values (0.80-0.90): More permissive, more genes
   - Higher values (0.98-1.00): Stricter core, fewer genes